 2.1 Master Contract.
 Subject to and on the terms and conditions herein set forth, Hanover hereby agrees to provide Enron and its Affiliates (i) contract gas compression services meeting the type, quantity, volume, and pressure specifications requested by Enron and incorporating the equipment and Consumables, operating, and maintenance services specified by Enron (the "Compression Services"), (ii) pipeline operation and maintenance services, as and when requested by Enron in accordance with Section 11.2 of this Agreement (the "Pipeline Services"), and (iii) administrative services associated with the Compression Services and as and when requested by Enron, the Pipeline Services (the "Administrative Services", with the services described in (i), (ii) and (iii) collectively referred to as the "Services").
 Enron hereby agrees to contract for the Services, in the manner set forth herein and in this Agreement.

 2.2 Schedules.
 It is contemplated by the Parties that separate equipment and facilities operating and maintenance "System Schedules" will be executed by Enron and Hanover from time to time hereunder as requested by the Enron for the purpose of setting forth the specific terms of Service to be provided for the Equipment, On-Site Facilities, and, when applicable, the Pipeline Facilities.
-Each System Schedule shall be in substantially in one (1) of the forms set forth in Exhibit "A" hereto.
+Each System Schedule shall be in substantially in one (1) of the forms set forth in Exhibits "A-1" and "A-6" hereto.
 Upon execution each System Schedule shall be attached hereto and the provisions thereof shall become parts hereof.
 Any and all Equipment described in any System Schedule in effect from time to time, including, without limitation, any and all Equipment that is exchanged as set forth in Section 12, shall be referred to herein as the "Equipment".
 There shall be no limit to the number of Schedules that may be requested by Enron, executed by the Parties, and attached hereto.

 ARTICLE 3.
 TERM